agilepro/baroque/README.md

-# Santa Cruz Baoque Festival Website
+# Santa Cruz Baroque Festival Website

 This repository is for maintaining the website for the non-profit organization that produces the Santa Cruz Baroque Festival every year.